 A large portion of the city, north of Rio Vista Highway adjacent to, and west of, Railroad Avenue, has poverty rates between 10.0 and 20.0 percent.
 Between 40.0 and 60.0 percent of households in these tracts are renters, many of whom may live in the two affordable and multiple market-rate multifamily apartment complexes.
 The northwestern tract containing the Dover Terrace North, Tolenas Park, Dover, and Country Mobile Home Park neighborhoods, the Breezewood affordable multifamily complex, and Country Club Apartments, has a poverty rate of 12.5 percent.
-Although renter households account for just 34.0 percent of the total households, this area has the highest rate of rental overpayment at 61.5 percent, as well as a 30.8 percent homeowner overpayment rate (Figure 3-39, Renter Overpayment in Suisun City, and Figure 3-40, Homeowner Overpayment in Suisun City).
+Although renter households account for just 34.0 percent of the total households, this area has the highest rate of rental overpayment at 61.5 percent, as well as a 30.8 percent homeowner overpayment rate (Figure 3-38, Renter Overpayment in Suisun City, and Figure 3-39, Homeowner Overpayment in Suisun City).
 The adjacent tract to the southwest containing the Heritage Park North and South subdivisions and the Cottonwood Creek affordable multifamily complex has a poverty rate of 11.9 percent, renters comprise 37.3 percent of the households, of which, 58.9 percent overpay.
 In addition, homeowner overpayment in this tract is higher than the citywide rate of 37.6 percent.
-The third census tract of the city exhibits a poverty rate of 11.9 percent.
+The third census tract of the city exhibits a poverty rate of 11.9 percent and a relatively low renter household rate of 21.2 percent, with a renter overpayment rate at 33.3 percent, and homeowner overpayment rate at 32.1 percent.
 This tract encompasses four neighborhoods with different income characteristics - Quail Glen North and South and McCoy Creek North and South.
 Although differences in overpayment statistics cannot be determined spatially within each of these neighborhoods, income data at the block group level helps to better define the relationship between poverty and overpayment.
 The Quail Glen South and McCoy Creek South neighborhoods reflect incomes well above the median in contrast to the Quail Glen North and McCoy Creek North neighborhoods with incomes below the state median.
-Proportion of renter households is fairly consistent within each of these neighborhoods; however, as discussed previously, lowerincome renter households experience a greater incidence of overpayment.
+Proportion of renter households is fairly consistent within each of these neighborhoods; however, as discussed previously, lower-income renter households experience a greater incidence of overpayment.
 Given the differential in income levels between the northern and southern block groups, it is likely that a higher proportion of households in poverty reside in the northern neighborhoods.